 Lower school classes are taught by experienced, certified teachers who work as partners at the grade level and as a divisional team to ensure a comprehensive and cohesive core curriculum in language arts, mathematics, science and social studies.
-Students also participate in music, French, physical education, art, library and computer technology.
+Students also participate in music, French, physical education, science lab, art, library and computer technology.
 The lower school program provides support and enrichment in math, science, and reading through additional personnel with specific expertise in these areas.
 Participation in grade-level plays, holiday program performances and a fully integrated school-wide study of ancient civilizations are a traditional part of the elementary school experience at Southfield.
 Additionally, lower school students may take piano and Suzuki strings lessons during the school day.
 Lower school students also take several field trips a year to extend learning.

 Southfield Lower School Curriculum

 Centered on the phonetic based Rowland Reading Program (PS4-2nd) and Open Court Reading Series (3rd-4th), the Language Arts curriculum is a comprehensive and integrated experience that includes reading, writing, comprehension, vocabulary, handwriting, grammar, speaking and listening.
 Ultimately, children are expected to understand and practice the writing process through original, creative stories and expository essays, and they learn to read, enjoy and study novels of diverse genres.